Everything You Need to Know About Termites in Houston

 Termites are nasty little critters that can invade your home and leave you with costly damage.
 Unfortunately, Texas is at high risk of termite damage, making it very important to understand the termites that live here and the best ways to prevent damage.
 Termites cause five billion dollars of damage inside the US every year and can cause major damage to your home before you even realize they’re there.
-Don’t know much about termites?
+Don’t know much about termite control methods for the Houston area?
 We’ve got you covered.

 Q: What do termites look like?

 A: Termites can look many different ways depending on their type and age, making it hard for some people to identify them.
 In general, here are some basic characteristics: